pAP3R/localh0st/content/post/asus-afl/index.md

 `~/AFLplusplus/qemu_mode$ CPU_TARGET=arm ./build_qemu_support.sh`

+Using mime_handlers and httpd.c and httpd.h I created a small dictionary which contains the contents of /www/, common headers, specific headers and anything else interesting, based off of the dict mentioned above

 Then:

 `tester@asuserlin-ubuntu20:~/amng-build/release/src-rt-5.02axhnd/targets/94908HND/fs$ QEMU_LD_PREFIX=/home/tester/amng-build/release/src-rt-5.02axhnd/targets/94908HND/fs/ /home/tester/AFLplusplus/afl-fuzz -Q -i /home/tester/afl-in/ -o /home/tester/afl-out/ -x /home/tester/http.dict -- usr/sbin/httpd @@`

-Using mime_handlers and httpd.c and httpd.h I created a small dictionary which contains the contents of /www/, common headers, specific headers and anything else interesting, based off of the dict used in the above github link
+This works... sorta, but since AFL is built for fuzzing random binary data it's not "context aware" and has no idea how to fuzz data with any structure, or grammar, so it just throws fuck all at it and watches what happens.
+To perform more targetted fuzzing for languages like HTTP, which expect requests to be in specific formats and are parsed for specific keywords and structures, there are cool AFL tools like [Grammar Mutator](https://github.com/AFLplusplus/Grammar-Mutator).

+### Custom Mutators-- teaching AFL http

 Followed tutorials on custom grammar: https://github.com/AFLplusplus/Grammar-Mutator

 Cloned mutator to AFL dir

 `export AFL_CUSTOM_MUTATOR_LIBRARY=/home/tester/AFLplusplus/Grammar-Mutator/libgrammarmutator-http.so`
 `export AFL_CUSTOM_MUTATOR_ONLY=1`

+ended up just running commands and just including the mutator var

-edit mutator to be more targeted, then
+edit mutator to be more targeted-- this is so sick, then

 `make GRAMMAR_FILE=grammars/http.json`